 Go on a Nature Scavenger Hunt!

 Who doesn’t love a scavenger hunt?
-Get outdoors and start “scavenging” for treasures in nature.
-Nature watching can be exciting as you collect specimens, take pictures of animals, and do fun activities.
-This is a great afternoon project for a group of kids, or it can be expanded into a summer-long family project.
+When done outdoors, scavenger hunts are a way to explore nature.
+Collect specimens, take pictures of animals, and do fun activities.
+This is a wonderful afternoon project for a group of kids, or expand it into a summer-long family project.
 Go to a nearby park, lake, pond, or beach.
 You can even scavenge in your backyard.
 Keep in mind that some places (such as certain national parks) don’t allow you to pick any wildflowers, and it’s illegal to collect feathers from certain species of birds, etc.

 What You Need:

 - Plastic bags – bring home specimens without making a mess.

 - Jars – transport insects and other small critters, or carry rocks and shells.

 - Camera – take pictures of what can’t be collected using a digital or disposable camera.

 - Notebook, crayons, and colored pencils – draw and write about your scavenging adventure.